-Changing the color or position of a CTA or an image may seem like a minor change.
+Changing the color or position of a call to action or an image may seem like a minor change.
 However, it can make a big difference to your landing page conversion rate.
-To understand which version works the best, it is important to test your landing pages.
+To understand which version works the best, it is important to test your landing page.

 Landing page testing can be done in two major ways:

 A/B testing or “split testing” is a method which compares two versions of any landing page.

 It analyzes the responses to see which version gets the most conversions while taking into consideration how users interact with a page and take actions.